 In addition to my teaching and research, I have always gravitated to administrative work.
 I have served as Director of Undergraduate Studies in the CS Department for quite some time, when I was not occupied with other duties: I served as chairman of the CS department from 1997 to 2000, and as Associate Dean for Student Academic Life in the College of Arts and Sciences from 2005 to 2010.
-In September 2010 I returned full-time teaching in the CS department.
+In September 2010 I returned full-time teaching and administration in the CS department.

 After many years living west of Boston, in 2009 I returned to the city, and have lived in Rich Hall as part of the Faculty In Residence program since 2011; I host Math Tutoring with another FIR on Tuesday nights, and host musical events in Rich Hall each semester.
 A few weekends a month I go to Raleigh to spend time with my girlfriend Liz, our three cats, and her family (Liz is a professional photographer and took the best of the pictures below).

 When I am not doing CS or traveling south, here are some things I am interested in and love to talk about: